 What was Nicodemus?

-Nicodemus, a Jew, Pharisee, and member of the Jewish ruling council/Sahendrian, is portrayed in three key encounters throughout the Gospel of John: Chapter 3, Chapter 7 and Chapter 19.
+Nicodemus, a Jew, Pharisee, and member of the Jewish ruling council/Sanhedrin, is portrayed in three key encounters throughout the Gospel of John: Chapter 3, Chapter 7 and Chapter 19.

-• Being born again is a spiritual experience.
-It’s when the Holy Spirit convicts us of our sin, we understand/realize that we have sinned and the need to saved, and we repent of our sin and finally confess Jesus is Lord and Saviour
+Being “Born Again” is a spiritual experience.
+It’s when the Holy Spirit convicts us of our sin, we understand/realize that we have sinned and feel the need to “Saved”, and we repent of our sin and finally confess Jesus is Lord and Saviour.

 Lessons from Nicodemus’ Journey